 Each year, ten $5,000 scholarships are given out to eighth-grade participants of the Junior Giants program based on leadership, character, academic potential and Junior Giants involvement.
 The Harmon and Sue Burns Scholars program is named in honor of the late Giants owners Harmon and Sue Burns.
 Both Harmon and Sue were generous supporters of the Giants Community Fund and Sue was a highly dedicated member of the Fund's Education Committee.
 Learn More »

-Education Day at AT&T Park recognizes both the incoming and graduating classes of Harmon and Sue Burns Scholars.
+Education Day at Oracle Park recognizes both the incoming and graduating classes of Harmon and Sue Burns Scholars.
 Before going on the field for a pre-game ceremony, the scholars and their families learn more about the importance of education during a pregame reception with Giants representatives.
-Education grants are announced and presented that day to area non-profit organizations.

 Round the Bases Reading Program